GoogleCloudDataproc/custom-images/README.md

     customization script will be executed on top of this image instead of an out-of-the-box Dataproc image.
 This image must be a valid Dataproc image.
     **This argument is mutually exclusive with --dataproc-version and --source-image-family.**
-*   **--source-image-family**: The image family that the boot disk will be initialized with.
+*   **--base-image-family**: The image family that the boot disk will be initialized with.
 The latest non-deprecated image from the family will be used.
+    An example base image family URI is projects/PROJECT_NAME/global/images/family/FAMILY_NAME.
+    To get the list of image families (and the associated image), run
+    gcloud compute images list [--project <PROJECT_NAME>]
     **This argument is mutually exclusive with --dataproc-version and --base-image-uri.**
 *   **--customization-script**: The script used to install custom packages on the image.